 The well-known economist John Maynard Keynes once said that by the year 2030 people in developed societies would be wealthy enough to devote most of their time to leisure rather than work.
 Keynes was right about many things – but with less than 15 years to go, this forecast looks amiss.
 If anything, people in rich countries are working longer.

 Joy of (longer) life

 People are living longer, especially in wealthy countries, thanks to better diets and more advanced medical treatments and cures.
-According to projections from the Organisation for Economic Co-operation and Development ( OECD), 22.7% of men in its member countries will be aged over 65 by 2050, more than double the 10.9% in 2000.
+According to projections from the Organisation for Economic Co-operation and Development (OECD), 22.7% of men in its member countries will be aged over 65 by 2050, more than double the 10.9% in 2000.
 For women, the share is expected to rise to 27.1% from 13.9%.
-Likewise, a report in medical journal The Lancet forecast that the majority of babies born in 2009 in the developed world were likely to survive into the next century, such is the pace of increase in life expectancies.
+Likewise, a report in medical journal The Lancet forecasted that the majority of babies born in 2009 in the developed world were likely to survive into the next century, such is the pace of increase in life expectancies.

 Longer lives tend to put a greater burden on people of working age to pay taxes to fund healthcare costs – unless people work longer.